Blog: Still Cool Here, But Tropics Heating Up.

+Believe it or not, there are still some viewers that have missed the recent showers and need rain.

-Today we will still be cool, but there will be some scattered rain showers at times.
+We will still be cool today, but there will be some scattered rain showers at times.
 High pressure is to our north, but we have lots of moisture coming in off of the ocean.

+We’ll have more sunshine and less rain chances Wednesday and Thursday.
+High temps will be in the mid 80s.
+Then we’ll be drier Friday and Saturday.
+High temps will be in the mid-upper 80s.

-There are 2 features in the tropics.
-The first one is a tropical disturbance that is meandering near a stationary front well offshore. it is a few hundred miles east of Florida.
+There are two features in the tropics.
+The first one is a tropical disturbance that is meandering near a stationary front well offshore.
+It is a few hundred miles east of Florida.

 It has a high chance of formation, but it would likely stay out to sea.
 All of the models have it doing this.
 They have it moving northeast in a couple of days.